 The Fund records investments at fair value.
 Generally, the Fund's domestic securities are valued each day at the last quoted sales price on each security's primary exchange.
 Securities traded or dealt in upon one or more securities exchanges for which market quotations are readily available and not subject to restrictions against resale are valued at the last quoted sales price on the primary exchange or, in the absence of a sale on the primary exchange, at the mean between the current bid and ask prices on such exchange.
 Securities primarily traded in the NASDAQ National Market System for which market quotations are readily available are valued using the NASDAQ Official Closing Price.
 If market quotations are not readily available, securities will be valued at their fair market value as determined in good faith under procedures approved by the Trust's Board of Trustees (the "Board").
-Although the Board is ultimately responsible for fair value determinations under Rule 2a-5 of the 1940 Act, the Board has delegated day-to-day responsibility for oversight of the valuation of the Fund's assets to the Advisor as the Valuation Designee pursuant to the Fund's policies and procedures.
+Although the Board is ultimately responsible for fair value determinations under Rule 2a-5 of the 1940 Act, the

+Board has delegated day-to-day responsibility for oversight of the valuation of the Fund's assets the Advisor as the Valuation Designee pursuant to the Fund's policies and procedures.
 Securities that are not traded or dealt in any securities exchange (whether domestic or foreign) and for which over-the-counter market quotations are readily available generally are valued at the last sale price or, in the absence of a sale, at the mean between the current bid and ask price on such over-the-counter market.
-Investments in money market funds are valued at their net asset value ("NAV") per share, as reported by such investment companies.